 If integrative medicine is a unique philosophical approach to health and wellness, then functional medicine is a discipline that reorganizes clinical data and traditional thinking about how to characterize a patient’s health, and current chronic medical problems.
 When faced with complicated health issues that have not responded to routine traditional medicine treatment, functional medicine provides an alternative.
 By thinking of the patient’s mind and body as a web of interconnected systems—rather than just organs acting separately—a physician gains great insights into the underlying root causes of a person’s ill health, and can use unique prescription or non-prescription therapies to reverse chronic illness or prevent it from progressing while still in an early stage.
 This may include detailed history taking, physical exam, and the use of advanced laboratory testing beyond that usually offered by a traditional medicine doctor.
 Find out more about functional medicine (PDF).

-Bob Denitzio, MD, is both an integrative and functional medicine doctor with 34 years in practice in traditional medicine, including experience with women’s health and obstetrics.
+Bob Denitzio, MD, is both an integrative and functional medicine doctor with 34 years in practice in traditional medicine, including experience with women’s health.
 He begins each patient relationship with an in-depth conversation about your health and a basic wellness evaluation.

 Basic wellness evaluation with an integrative medicine doctor

 A wellness evaluation includes a discussion of diet and lifestyle, alternative diet approaches, and a review of your fitness goals and activities.
 During your wellness evaluation we’ll also review any medical problems you might be having and explore ways to better manage your condition(s).
 Your wellness evaluation further includes:

 - Discussion of life stresses and methods of relaxation